apache/arrow/docs/source/cpp/tutorials/basic_arrow.rst

   :start-after: (Doc section: int8builder 1 Append)
   :end-before: (Doc section: int8builder 1 Append)

-Once an :class:`ArrayBuilder` has the values we want in our :class:`Array`, we can use :func:`ArrayBuilder::Finish` to output the final structure to an :class:`Array` – specifically, we output to a ``std::shared_ptr<arrow::Array>``.
+Given an :class:`ArrayBuilder` has the values we want in our :class:`Array`, we can use :func:`ArrayBuilder::Finish` to output the final structure to an :class:`Array` – specifically, we output to a ``std::shared_ptr<arrow::Array>``.
 Note the use of :c:macro:`ARROW_ASSIGN_OR_RAISE` in the following code. :func:`~ArrayBuilder::Finish` outputs a :class:`arrow::Result` object, which :c:macro:`ARROW_ASSIGN_OR_RAISE`